 TIPS & TRICKS: INVERT KEEPER NOTES

 - I do not approve of wild caught food as it carries a risk of parasites, pesticides and illness.
 In my opinion, it is not ever worth the risk.
+Only purchase safe captive bred feeders from trusthworthy sources, and always check that they are being cared for correctly.
+Unclean food can lead to sickness or infection.

 - If you care for over 20+ predatory inverts, I recommend owning a small roach colony.
 I also recommend making your own fruit fly cultures if you have plans to breed or own multiple young nymphs or slings.